Youth-friendly Sexual Health Testing, Baltimore

 In Baltimore City, youth aged 15-24 represent 70% of new STDs reported to the Baltimore City Health Department (BCHD) in 2012, with breakdown being 60% for gonorrhea, 70% for chlamydia, 27% for syphilis and 25% for HIV.
 Thus, it is important to be attuned and responsive to youth needs and desires about sexual health and their testing experience while making sure more people get tested.
 This work was funded through the Centers for Disease Control and Prevention (CDC) grant “Community Advancements in the Reduction of Sexually Transmitted Diseases” (CARS).
 Through this grant, the BCHD, Johns Hopkins Center for Child and Community Health Research (CCCR), and the Center for Social Design at Maryland Institute College of Art (MICA) have been working collaboratively to design, implement, and test interventions to increase access to STI testing and normalize STI testing for Baltimore youth aged 15-24.
 Prior to this project, youth and young adults in Baltimore were a part of this effort through the Youth Advisory Council (YAC) as a part of the CARS grant.

-I was part of the MICA team which comprised of 14 graduate students in the MA in Social Design program, over the course of the 2016-2017 academic year.
-In Fall 2016, we worked as a larger group to better understand the issue and develop early insights and prototypes.
+As part of the MICA team which comprised of 14 graduate students in the MA in Social Design program, over the course of the 2016-2017 academic year, in Fall 2016, we worked as a larger group to better understand the issue and the challenges that young people face leading us to develop early insights and prototypes.
 In Spring 2017, I was part of a smaller team that focused on the testing experience within a BCHD STD Clinic.
-In addition to conducting design research and process analysis, I was instrumental in developing prototypes and eventually creating designs of new material that are currently being implemented.
+In addition to conducting design research at the clinic and creating testing process flows, I was instrumental in developing prototypes and eventually creating designs of new material that are currently being implemented, tested and evaluated.

 As students, we each completed our own testing journeys, reviewed current literature, observed clinic spaces, interviewed, surveyed, and spent invaluable hours getting feedback from and workshopping ideas with Baltimore youth, clinicians, and health department staff.